Hattic language: Classification

+Certain similarities between Hattic and both Abkhazo-Adyghean and Kartvelian languages have led to proposals by some scholars about the possibility of a linguistic bloc from central Anatolia to the Caucasus.
+According to Alexey Kassian, there are also possible lexical correspondences between Hattic and Yeniseian languages, as well as with the Burushaski language; for instance, "tongue" is alef in Hattic and alup in Kott, "moon" is kap in Hattic and qīp in Ket, "mountain" is ziš in Hattic and ćhiṣ in Burushaski (compare also with *čɨʔs – a Proto-Yeniseian word for "stone").
+Relationship with Kaskian, another non-Indo-European language in Anatolia, has also been proposed.

 Corpus

 No document has been found in which native Hattic-speakers wrote their own language.
 Scholars must rely on indirect sources or mentions by their neighbours and successors, the Hittites.
 Some Hattic words can be found in religious tablets of Hittite priests that date from the 14th and the 13th centuries BC.
 The passages contained, between the lines of the text signs, the explanation "the priest is now speaking in Hattic".

 Roots of Hattic words can also be found in the names of mountains, rivers, cities and gods.
 Other Hattic words can be found in some mythological texts.
-The most important of these is the myth "The Moon God who fell from the Sky", written in both Hattic and Hittite.

 All published Hattic documents are catalogued in the Catalogue des textes hittites (CTH).
 Documents from Hattusa span CTH 725–745.
 Of these CTH 728, 729, 731, 733, and 736 are Hattic/Hittite bilinguals.
 CTH 737 is a Hattic incantation for the festival at Nerik.
 One key, if fragmentary, bilingual is the story of "The Moon God Who Fell from the Sky".
 (There are additional Hattic texts in Sapinuwa, which had not been published as of 2004.)